AnkitPilankar/Financial-Consumer-Complaints/README.md

 Timely Response Rate: Percentage of complaints responded to in a timely manner (Yes/No/Still Pending).

-Complaint Resolution Status: Percentage of complaints closed, including:
+Complaint Resolution Status:
+Percentage of complaints closed, including:

+Closed with Monetary/Non-Monetary Relief

+Ongoing Complaints: Percentage of complaints still in progress.

 Closed with Explanation

 Closed with No Explanation

+These KPIs provide insights into complaint handling efficiency, response timeliness, and the resolution quality.

 Key Visualizations Created:

 YoY Line Graph: Highlighting year-over-year trends in complaints.

 Matrix of Complaints by Month and Day: Showing complaint distribution patterns across time.

 Complaints by State: Visualizing geographic distribution of complaints.

 Complaints Submission Method: Breakdown of how complaints were submitted (e.g., online, phone).

 Total Complaints by Products: Insights into the most complained-about financial products.

 Company Response to Public: Displaying how companies respond to complaints publicly, including transparency rates.
-Closed with Monetary/Non-Monetary Relief

-Ongoing Complaints: Percentage of complaints still in progress.

-These KPIs provide insights into complaint handling efficiency, response timeliness, and the resolution quality.
+These visualizations provide a comprehensive view of complaint patterns, resolution times, and company transparency.

+Dax used :
+1) AVG days for resolution = avg(submitted date - receive date)